cDenton1/cDenton1.github.io/_posts/2025-06-17-CyberSci-Nationals-25.md

 #### Rigged Ballot Location - OSINT 296 points

-Challenge Description: ...

-Provided File: **BallotRiggers.jpg**, the image shown below.
+For this challenge were given the file, **BallotRiggers.jpg**, the image shown below.
+We were tasked with finding out who owned the compound, and using that information to get to the flag.

 ![](/assets/images/cybersci-nat25/BallotRiggers.jpg)